The-OpenROAD-Project/OpenLane/docs/source/contributing_to_docs.rst

 .. todo:: Update the screenshots

 View the generated html files using Firefox or other browser.
-To open this document in browser:
+Open this document in browser:

 .. code-block:: console

     # Assuming same folder as OpenLane
     cd OpenLane/

-    firefox docs/_build/html/docs/source/reference.html
+    firefox docs/_build/html/docs/source/contributing_to_docs.html

-.. todo:: Update the path, since we are using different build directory

 Documentation `regarding reStructuredText can be found here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_.
 More information `regarding reStructuredText can be found here <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/index.html>`_.